Syncplicity by Axway Woos Europe, Talks Life After EMC

 International Data Lines

-“Syncplicity offers a policy-driven hybrid cloud, which enables organizations to decide which data is stored in a public versus private cloud and in what region,” he said.
+“Syncplicity by Axway offers a policy-driven hybrid cloud, which enables organizations to decide which data is stored in a public versus private cloud and in what region,” he said.

-This is a capability that former Syncplicity general manger Jeetu Patel spent years building out and evangelizing.
+This is a capability that former Syncplicity by Axway general manger Jeetu Patel spent years building out and evangelizing.
 Now that he’s a vice president at Box, he has changed his tune on hybrid.

 The hybrid and local cloud portions are practically must-haves for many companies who do business in Europe, whether they are based there, or not.
 Especially now that the European Court of Justice (ECJ) has declared the Safe Harbor framework between the US and European Union (EU) invalid.